bitnami/charts/bitnami/jasperreports/README.md

 In this major the MariaDB dependency version was also bumped to a new major version that introduces several incompatilibites.
 Therefore, backwards compatibility is not guaranteed unless an external database is used.
 Check [MariaDB Upgrading Notes](https://github.com/bitnami/charts/tree/master/bitnami/mariadb#to-800) for more information.

-To upgrade to `9.0.0`, it should be done reusing the PVCs used to hold both the MariaDB and Jasper&reg;eports data on your previous release.
+To upgrade to `9.0.0`, it should be done reusing the PVCs used to hold both the MariaDB and JasperReports data on your previous release.
 To do so, follow the instructions below (the following example assumes that the release name is `jasperreports` and that a `rootUser.password` was defined for MariaDB in `values.yaml` when the chart was first installed):

 > NOTE: Please, create a backup of your database before running any of those actions.
 The steps below would be only valid if your application (e.g. any plugins or custom code) is compatible with MariaDB 10.5.x

-Obtain the credentials and the names of the PVCs used to hold both the MariaDB and Jasper&reg;eports data on your current release:
+Obtain the credentials and the names of the PVCs used to hold both the MariaDB and JasperReports data on your current release:

 ```console
 export JASPERREPORTS_PASSWORD=$(kubectl get secret --namespace default jasperreports -o jsonpath="{.data.jasperreports-password}" | base64 --decode)